 Neither does OS X provide any support for monitoring S.M.A.R.T. results on most external drives, such as those connected via USB (even USB 3) or FireWire, although it does for those using more sophisticated buses such as Thunderbolt and eSATA.

-DriveDx (by BinaryFruit, from the App Store, around £18.99) is fairly expensive compared with these other options, but is the most complete and extensive drive checking and monitoring tool available for OS X. What is more, it comes with uniquely helpful interpretive advice, which helps you work out what each of its gamut of figures means.
+DriveDx (by BinaryFruit, around £18.99) is fairly expensive compared with these other options, but is the most complete and extensive drive checking and monitoring tool available for OS X. What is more, it comes with uniquely helpful interpretive advice, which helps you work out what each of its gamut of figures means.

 It works with almost all hard disks, SSDs, and Fusion Drives which are connected directly to your Mac.
 It does not (currently) work with hardware RAID systems such as my Promise Pegasus R4, which come with their own utility to assess the health of their drives, nor with USB memory sticks.
 If you want it to see inside USB or FireWire drives, you will need to download and install a free kernel extension (which might be interesting in these days of SIP) to open them up.
 You can leave DriveDx running from your menu bar, checking S.M.A.R.T. measurements regularly, or just use it when you wish.